- Consortium Member Application Process

 University of Minnesota Centers and Institutes interested in becoming members of the Consortium on Law and Values in Health, Environment & the Life Sciences may apply for membership.
 Applications must be submitted by the faculty director and will be reviewed by the Consortium membership.

 Description: The Consortium on Law and Values in Health, Environment & the Life Sciences tackles issues involving the societal implications of the life sciences.
 Founded in 2000, the Consortium builds on the strengths of 21 University centers and programs, establishing the University of Minnesota as a leading institution working on law and values in health, the life sciences, and the environment.
 The Consortium links its members to accomplish together what no program can readily do alone.
 In October 2003, University of Minnesota President Robert Bruininks named the Consortium one of 8 Presidential Interdisciplinary Initiatives.
-It reports to the Office of the Vice President for Research (OVPR).
+It reports to the Research & Innovation Office (RIO).

 The mission of the Consortium is to support work on the legal, ethical, and policy implications of problems in health, environment, and the life sciences.
 Our goal is to advance knowledge, public understanding, and sound policy.
 We undertake a wide range of activities including sponsoring public lectures and conferences; offering intramural funding to support faculty, students, and colloquia; recommending faculty hiring and programmatic innovation; encouraging and supporting curricular innovation; securing grants to do original intellectual work; and facilitating collaborative research.
 The Consortium is directed by its member centers and programs and is open to all points of view.